 DID YOU KNOW?

-Visual IVR is a tool that connects your digital channels to your call center.
+Web Call-Backs (formerly Visual IVR) is a tool that connects your digital channels to your call center.
 It provides IVR menu options for users on your website or mobile app.
 Plus, businesses can set up pre-screening questions and escalate to a live agent before they connect with the user via scheduled call-back.

 It’s optimized for self-serve routing.